 All around me, in my daily life, as on the occasion of many trips for personal or professional reasons, I was able to look at people and environments, near or far.
 Images, to express my emotions, my feelings, my experience, my encounters.
 In some countries like China, the process was easy, as photography was experienced as a game in people's daily lives.
 In others it was more difficult and I sometimes gave up the idea of photographing people, so much the fact of showing a camera aroused mistrust or even hostility.
 It was then through environments, urban or rural, objects, lights, that I tried to talk about these places.
 Not monuments or tourist sites; I only photograph them very rarely because others have done it much better than I could and these photos are available everywhere.
 My photos do not seek to show what is "required" to show, but rather what I saw and in the most personal way I saw it.

-By presenting some extracts from my work, in different albums, this site intends to give an overview, deliberately limited, of my exploration of the world, declined according to the major themes that have emerged along the way and which have oriented my gaze.
-Even if some of these themes or images, such as those of fish or some natural scenery might seem to be out of the human register, they simply evoke man’s immediate environment.
+By presenting a few extracts from my work, by series, this site intends to give an outline, voluntarily reduced, of my exploration of the world, declined according to major themes which were built along the way and guided my gaze.
+Even if some of these themes or certain images sometimes go beyond the human register, they only speak of the immediate human environment.

 To access to the Jean-Benoit Zimmermann economist website